Once Upon a Time in Calcutta

 The film stars Sreelekha Mitra as the protagonist, along with Arindam Ghosh, Bratya Basu, Satrajit Sarkar, Anirban Chakrabarti, Rikita Nandini Shimu and debutant Shayak Roy in supporting roles.
 The film was in development since 2015 and was part of the LÁtleier Cinefondation at the Cannes Film Festival before it was supported by CNC, Sorfond and NFDC Film Bazaar.

 Sengupta says he got the idea for the film when he took a picture of a dinosaur statue outside Kolkata's Science City, which was fast being overshadowed by the construction of a new flyover – a literal representation of a relic from the past, juxtaposed with a symbol of Kolkata's economic development.
 To Screen Daily, Sengupta mentions, "It looked like the flyover and the dinosaur were about to start a race".
 It received two awards at New York Indian Film Festival, 2022, including Best Direction for Sengupta and Best Actress for Mitra.
+The film was released theatrically in India on 7 February 2025.

 Synopsis

 Ela (Sreelekha Mitra), a bereaved mother, wants to leave the house of her husband and start an independent life of her own.
-She's the daughter of a cabaret dancer, who once had an affair with the owner of an iconic theatre in North Calcutta, called Sarkarina (the first revolving stage in Asia, owned by Amar Ghosh).
+She's the daughter of a cabaret dancer, who once had an affair with the owner of an iconic theatre in North Calcutta, called Circarena (the first revolving stage in Asia, owned by Amar Ghosh).
 Ela's step-brother, Bubu (Bratya Basu) lives alone in the now abandoned theatre.

 Unable to secure a bank loan to buy a house of her own, Ela uses her boss, owner of a ponzi-scheme to get what she wants.
 Soon, however, she realizes that she's not the only scavenger in a city hungry for more.

 The film is inspired by true events.